junxit/us-congress-bills-110/metadata.md

 - 2008-04-03 — Introduced in House
 - 2008-04-03 — Introduced in House
 - 2008-04-03 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-04-09 — Committee Consideration and Mark-up Session Held.
+- 2008-04-09 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-05-15 — Placed on the Union Calendar, Calendar No. 411.
+- 2008-05-15 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+110-650.
+- 2008-05-15 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+110-650.